Mountaineer offers helping hand to teammate

 Business impact

-Major sectors affected include government and public sector, transportation and mining.
+Major sectors affected include energy and resources, hospitality, logistics and aerospace and defense.

 2